-In column two, we evaluate the short-term effect of information frictions as described above.
-Since we fixed the firms' innovation policy and the cross-sectional distribution as they are in the baseline equilibrium, firm standalone value remains the same.
+cross-sectional distribution as they are in the baseline equilibrium, firm standalone value remains the same.
 The capitalized expected gains from M&A, however, increase significantly from 0.657 to 1.185, rising from 6% of the market value to more than 10% of firm value.
 Without information frictions, M&As are more likely to occur in the economy, and the merger rate climbs from 1.65% to 2.30%, representing a 40% increase.
 Since this counterfactual analysis holds firm innovation policies and the cross-sectional firm distribution unchanged, aggregate implications remain quite similar to those in the baseline.

-We then carry out the second counterfactual analysis by allowing firm distribution to evolve and let the firms to reoptimize their innovation policies - in other words, we compute the full long-run general equilibrium effect.
-Column three confirms that firm innovation activity (i.e., average R&D intensity) and total production (i.e., aggregate output) both increase.
+We then carry out the second counterfactual analysis by allowing firm distribution to evolve and let the firms to reoptimize their innovation policies.
+In other words, we compute the full long-run general equilibrium effect.
+Column 3 confirms that both firm innovation activity (i.e., average R&D intensity) and total production (i.e., aggregate output) increase.
 Specifically, in the absence of information frictions, firms increase their innovation inputs by about 10%, and the aggregate output rises by 2.65%.
-Firm growth rate is also boosted by 25 basis points on average.
+Firm growth rate is also boosted by 25 basis points (bps) on average.

-It is also interesting to note that the long-term effect of information frictions on the M&A market, reported in column three of Table 6, is slightly smaller than the short-term effect reported in column two.
-For example, the capitalized gains from future M&A is 1.045 in the long run, which is lower than 1.185 in the short run, and the merger probability is 1.95% in the long-run versus 2.3% in the short run.
+It is also interesting to note that the long-term effect of information frictions on the M&A market, reported in column 3 of Table 6, is slightly smaller than the short-term effect reported in column 2.
+For example, the capitalized gains from future M&A equals 1.045 in the long run, which is lower than 1.185 in the short run, and the merger probability is 1.95% in the long run versus 2.3% in the short run.
 This happens because in the long run, the firm distribution adjusts and many firms of medium innovativeness have been acquired, leaving fewer profitable M&A opportunities in the economy (compared with the short-run effect where the firm distribution is held constant).
 In general, we can view the long-run effect as a new equilibrium in which information frictions are absent and the short-run effect as part of the trajectory moving from the old equilibrium to a new equilibrium.
-Eliminating information frictions, therefore, increases firms' capitalized expected gains from the M&A market by 59% in the long run $(59\% = \frac{1.045 - 0.657}{0.657})$ .
+Eliminating information frictions, therefore, increases firms' capitalized expected gains from the M&A market by 59% in the long run ($59\% = \frac{1.045 - 0.657}{0.657}$).

-Our analyses thus suggest that the inefficiency brought about by information asymmetry is quite sizeable, representing about 3.5% loss in a firm's market value (i.e., $0.035 = \frac{1.045-0.657}{11.048}$ ).
+Our analyses thus suggest that the inefficiency brought about by information asymmetry is quite sizeable, representing about 3.5% loss in a firm's market value (i.e., $0.035 = \frac{1.045 - 0.657}{11.048}$).
 A natural question is how this inefficiency compares with the costs a firm is willing to pay to reduce information asymmetry.
-For example, is it profitable for an acquiring firm to invest costly efforts in the due diligence process to mitigate the adverse selection risk.
+For example, is it profitable for an acquiring firm to invest costly efforts in the due diligence process to mitigate the adverse selection risk?
 To answer this question, we note that the 3.5% value loss arises from information frictions embedded in all M&A deals the firm is expected to be involved in its lifetime.
-In other words, in order to recover this value loss, the firm needs to invest in due diligence in not only the forthcoming deal but also all future deals.
+In other words, to recover this value loss, the firm needs to invest in due diligence in not only the forthcoming deal but also all future deals.
 The capitalized costs of such investment can be substantial, close to or even surpassing the 3.5% efficiency loss.